theGreen-Coder/CARLA-Leaderboard-2.0/README.md

 To submit to the CARLA leaderboard, you need docker installed on your system (as well as the nvidia-container-toolkit to test it).
 To generate and test the dockerfile we provide the scripts [make_docker.sh](tools/make_docker.sh) and [run_docker.sh](tools/run_docker.sh).
 You need to change the paths to fit your system and edit variables in [Dockerfile.master](tools/Dockerfile.master).

 Note that the CARLA leaderboard 2.0 test routes should not be confused with the devtest routes, which are a set of 2 routes for development testing aka debugging.
-The devtest routes are in the training town, miss many scenarios and lack diversity, so they are not suitable for benchmarking methods.
+The devtest routes are in the training town, miss many scenarios and lack diversity, so they are not suitable for benchmarking.

 ### Longest6 v2
 [Longest6](https://www.cvlibs.net/publications/Chitta2022PAMI.pdf) is a benchmark consisting of 36 medium length routes (~1-2 km) from leaderboard 1.0 in towns 1-6.
 We have adapted the benchmark to the new CARLA version 0.9.15 and leaderboard/scenario runner code.
 The benchmark features the 7 scenario types from leaderboard 1.0 (but implemented with the leaderboard 2.0 logic).
 The scenario descriptions were created by converting the leaderboard 1.0 scenarios with the [CARLA route bridge](tools/route_bridge.py) converter.
 It can serve as a benchmark with intermediate difficulty.
-Note that the numbers of Longest6 v2 are not directly comparable to the leaderboard 1.0 longest6 numbers.
+Note that the results of models on Longest6 v2 are not directly comparable to the leaderboard 1.0 longest6 numbers.
 The benchmark can be found [here](leaderboard/data/longest6.xml) and the individual route files [here](leaderboard/data/longest6_split).
 Unlike the leaderboard 1.0 version, there are no modifications to the CARLA leaderboard code.
 Longest6 is a training benchmark, so training on Town 01-06 is allowed.

 ## Dataset
 We released the dataset we used to train the released model.
-Note that the v1 dataset was generated with a slightly older version of PDM-Lite than we have in the repository.
+Note that this dataset was generated with a slightly older version of PDM-Lite than we have in the repository.
 The dataset is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0).
 You can download it via.
 ```Shell